 An 8 year old girl comes to Halsa to play the theme from Free Willy to Keiko on her harmonica.
 It is the only tune she knows, and Keiko responds with focused attention, as if he were still in the movie.

 Miami Seaquarium applies for a permit to capture Keiko and bring him to their tank in Miami, which is smaller than the tank he was saved from in Mexico City.
 The application is rejected on the grounds that Norway has jurisdiction and has stated flatly that Keiko will not be captured because he is just fine, and they don’t believe orcas should be held in captivity anyway.

 November 7, 2002:

-Keiko is led to Taknes, just six miles from Skaalvik.
-The new location is ice-free, has plenty of fish, is along orca travel routes and is more remote – something they hope will reduce crowds of admirers.
+Keiko is led to Taknes Bay, several hundred miles north of Skaalvik.
+The new location is ice-free, has plenty of fish, is along orca travel routes and is more remote, something they hope will reduce crowds of admirers.
 Keiko's caretakers will live nearby in a house fixed up for them by a local farmer.
 Plans are to lead Keiko out for walks to build up his stamina, and to feed him when he wants to be fed.
 Otherwise, he is free to roam the North Atlantic whenever he wishes.
 The bay has been sealed off to boat traffic and the shore will be fenced and decorated with posters about Keiko's life.

 Keiko is free.